SIGPLAN/SIGPLAN.github.io/Resources/Climate.md

 attendant climate change.
 SIGPLAN hosts several annual scientific meetings at various locations throughout the world.
 While we believe such meetings are very important for furthering important research, we would be remiss in not exploring possible mitigations.
-As such, we have formed an ad hoc committee to study the climate impact of conferences and possible steps that SIGPLAN might take in response.
-The committee chair is [Benjamin Pierce](http://www.cis.upenn.edu/~bcpierce/), and its members include [SIGPLAN EC](/ContactUs) members [Crista Lopes](http://www.ics.uci.edu/~lopes/) and [Michael Hicks](http://www.cs.umd.edu/~mwh/).
+Accordingly, we have formed an ad hoc committee to study the climate impact of conferences and possible steps that SIGPLAN might take in response.
+The committee chair is [Benjamin Pierce](http://www.cis.upenn.edu/~bcpierce/); its other members are [SIGPLAN EC](/ContactUs) members [Crista Lopes](http://www.ics.uci.edu/~lopes/) and [Michael Hicks](http://www.cs.umd.edu/~mwh/).
 An [interim